MCXboxBroadcast/Broadcaster/README.md

 A simple [Geyser](https://github.com/GeyserMC/Geyser) extension that broadcasts the server over Xbox Live.

-This shows up to the authenticated accounts friends ingame as a joinable session and then anyone thats friends with someone who joined through that method will also see the session as joinable ingame.
+This shows up to the authenticated accounts friends in-game as a joinable session and then anyone thats friends with someone who joined through that method will also see the session as joinable ingame.

 ![Example screenshot](https://user-images.githubusercontent.com/5401186/159083033-b965bfba-de17-4708-8979-1f33bfd5fa28.png)

+# DISCLAIMER
+You use this project at your own risk, the contributors are not responsible for any damage or loss caused by the software.
+We suggest you use an alt account for running the tool incase the account it banned as we emulate some features of a client which may or may not be against TOS.

-## Config
+## Features
-* `remote-address` - The IP address to broadcast, you likely want to change this to your servers public IP
-* `remote-port` - The port to broadcast, this should be left as auto unless your manipulating the port using network rules or reverse proxies
-* `update-interval` - The amount of time in seconds to update session information and sync other data
+ - Syncing of MOTD and other server details
-* `whitelist-friends` - Should Xbox Live friends automatically be whitelisted
+ - Automatic friend list management
+ - ~~Easy Geyser integration (as an extension)~~ (Currently not working due to API limitations)